 As mentioned earlier, the admin area of the router won’t win any design awards.
 It’s functional, though, and after the initial setup, you’ll likely only need to use it when connecting to a new network.
 The app is much the same – it gets the job done, even if it could strongly benefit from some attention from a graphic designer and copy editor.

-For around forty bucks, the HooToo Wireless Travel Router is far better and more useful than I expected.
+For under fifty bucks, the HooToo Wireless Travel Router is far better and more useful than I expected.
 All of its features work as advertised, without any major problems or bugs.

 It’s small enough to fit easily in a pocket, and the weight was more of a concern on paper than in practice.